wizteriacode/weverse-scraper/README.md

 This will perform the following actions:
 - Launch Chrome WebDriver.
 - Navigate to Weverse's login page and log in using the credentials from `.env`.
-- Navigate to the specified feeds and artist pages of multiple artists after logging in.
+- Navigate to the specified feeds and artist pages of the listed artists.
 - Scroll through each page until it encounters previously saved images or reaches a maximum limit.
 - Scrape and download only new images found by cross-referencing with a local file that tracks previously downloaded images.